-Sign up to one of our monthly packages and let us relieve your content headache so you can get back to what you’re good at.
+Sign up to one our Monthly Package and let us relieve your content headache so you can get back to what you’re good at.

 Once we’ve created a content schedule with you, we’ll proofread your copy, upload and format your posts in WordPress, source & resize suitable images, add optimum SEO data, create and send branded email campaigns, and share your posts across your social networks.

 We’ll even set up monthly reporting and regular skype meetings with you so you know how your content strategy is performing.

 To sign up for one of our packages, or find out more, simply Book a Free Consultation and we’ll walk you through the details.